echobash/dtdc-wine-assignment/README.md

 * Fast performance even on very large files (up to GBs)
 * Linear time complexity: **O(N)**, where N = number of preferences (lines)
 * Simple code that adheres to constraints effectively

-No advanced graph algorithms like max-flow are used, as they are unnecessary and computationally heavy for this task.

 ---

 ## ⚙️ Assumptions